sangeetashukla/OpenPedCan-analysis/doc/data-formats.md

 ## Processed Data Files

-Processed data files are all files derived from samples (e.g., tumors, cell lines) that are processed upstream of this repository and are not the product of any analysis code in the `AlexsLemonade/OpenPBTA-analysis` repository.
+Processed data files are all files derived from samples (e.g., tumors, cell lines) that are processed upstream of this repository and are not the product of any analysis code in the `AlexsLemonade/OpenPBTA-analysis` or `PediatricOpenTargets/OpenPedCan-analysis` repository.

 ### Somatic Single Nucleotide Variant (SNV) Data